n8willis/opentype-shaping-documents/opentype-shaping-gurmukhi.md

 > However, checking for GSUB support ensures that the expected
 > behavior is implemented in the active font, and is therefore the
 > most reliable approach.
+>
+> For efficiency, shaping engines may also choose to tag the
+> glyph sequences processed for the potential application of GSUB and
+> GPOS features (which will be applied in stages 3, 5, and 6 as
+> necessary) as they are encountered in this stage.
+For example, a
+> pre-base "_Consonant_,Halant" sequence encountered during the
+> base-consonant search may be tagged for potential application of
+> `blwf` and `pres` features.
+>
+> It is not mandatory that implementations perform this
+> feature-application tagging at this stage, however.

 The algorithm for determining the base consonant is